sintclau/aviator-demonstration/README.md

 For some, this strategy sounds bad, but for others it sounds like a really good tactic.

 That's why I made this script in Python.
 On running, you only need to input the bet size and have the `values.txt` file filled with random values(collected from the game Aviator).

+By default, the success rate for the values introduced by me in the `values.txt` file is 74%.